-- Type of collection (mixed media, books and archival collections, ethnographic art, etc.)
+- Type of collection (mixed media, books and archival collections, ethnographic art, audio visual materials, etc.)

-- Size of infestation (e.g. single object, storage cabinet or exhibit area)
+- Size of infestation (e.g. single object, storage box or cabinet, or exhibit area)

 - Institutional capabilities (e.g. access to an appropriate freezer)

-Treatment Fact Sheets for the various treatment options listed below are provided here on the site.
-These Fact Sheets give a brief description of each treatment solution, discuss what collections materials can be treated this way, outline general procedures and pros and cons of the particular treatment, and touch on supplies, additional resources, and health and safety concerns.
+Invertebrate (Insect) Treatment Fact Sheets for the various treatment options listed below give a brief description of each treatment solution, discuss what collections materials can be treated this way, outline general procedures and pros and cons of the particular treatment, and touch on supplies, additional resources, and health and safety concerns.

 - Low Temperature Treatment